Pranshik18/Pranshik18/README.md

 - 👋 Hi, I’m Pranshik Sharma
 - 👀 I’m interested in App and Web Development
 - 🌱 I’m currently working on App dev.
-React-Native projects
+React-Native and CI/CD projects
-- 💞️ I’m looking to collaborate on web and App development projects
+- 💞️ I’m looking to collaborate on CI/CD and App development projects
 - 📫 reach me at hey@pranshik.com

 <!---